thiblahute/meson-website/Reference-manual.md

 The `meson` object allows you to introspect various properties of the system.
 This object is always mapped in the `meson` variable.
 It has the following methods.

-- `get_compiler` returns [an object describing a compiler](#compiler-object), takes one positional argument which is the language to use, and one keyword argument, `native` which when set to true makes Meson return the compiler for the build machine (the "native" compiler) and when false it returns the host compiler (the "cross" compiler)
+- `get_compiler(language)` returns [an object describing a compiler](#compiler-object), takes one positional argument which is the language to use, and one keyword argument, `native` which when set to true makes Meson return the compiler for the build machine (the "native" compiler) and when false it returns the host compiler (the "cross" compiler)

-- `is_cross_build` returns true if the current build is a cross build and false otherwise
+- `is_cross_build()` returns true if the current build is a cross build and false otherwise

-- `is_unity` returns true when doing a unity build
+- `is_unity()` returns true when doing a unity build

-- `has_exe_wrapper` returns true when doing a cross build if there is a wrapper command that can be used to execute cross built binaries (for example when cross compiling from Linux to Windows, one can use `wine` as the wrapper)
+- `has_exe_wrapper()` returns true when doing a cross build if there is a wrapper command that can be used to execute cross built binaries (for example when cross compiling from Linux to Windows, one can use `wine` as the wrapper)

-- `add_install_script` causes the script given as an argument to be run during the install step, this script will have the environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_INSTALL_PREFIX` set
+- `add_install_script(script_name, ...)` causes the script given as an argument to be run during the install step, this script will have the environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_INSTALL_PREFIX` set

-- `add_postconf_script` will run the executable given as an argument after all project files have been generated.
+- `add_postconf_script(script_name, list_of_args)` will run the executable given as an argument after all project files have been generated.
 This script will have the environment variables `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT` set.
 All additional arguments are passed as parameters.

-- `current_source_dir` returns a string to the current source directory
+- `current_source_dir()` returns a string to the current source directory

-- `current_build_dir` returns a string to the current build directory
+- `current_build_dir()` returns a string to the current build directory

-- `source_root` returns a string with the absolute path to the source root directory
+- `source_root()` returns a string with the absolute path to the source root directory

-- `build_root` returns a string with the absolute path to the build root directory
+- `build_root()` returns a string with the absolute path to the build root directory

-- `project_version` returns the version string specified in `project` function call
+- `project_version()` returns the version string specified in `project` function call

-- `get_cross_property` returns the given property from a cross file, the optional second argument is returned if not cross compiling or the given property is not found
+- `get_cross_property(propname, fallback_value)` returns the given property from a cross file, the optional second argument is returned if not cross compiling or the given property is not found

 - `install_dependency_manifest` installs a manifest file containing a list of all subprojects, their versions and license files to the file name given as the argument